-And I think that when people can see Jeff now, he’s gone through his treatment, he’s still smiling.
+I think that when people can see Jeff now — he’s gone through his treatment.
+He’s still smiling.
 He’s still doing stuff with his dog.
 He’s still living life.
 I think that’s really valuable.

-And knowing how to negotiate that, it helps people see that there is something up there ahead when maybe all you can see is that diagnosis initially.
-So I’m really grateful Jeff for you to be doing this with us and sharing your story..
+Knowing how to negotiate that, it helps people see that there is something up there ahead when maybe all you can see is that diagnosis initially.
+I’m really grateful, Jeff, for you to be doing this with us and sharing your story.

-You know, one of the questions I ask is, sometimes as doctors, we get stuck on thinking about how to improve the survival of the patient.
-We get focused on the survival, especially cancer specific survival.
+One of the questions I ask is, sometimes as doctors, we get stuck on thinking about how to improve the survival of the patient.
+We get focused on the survival, especially cancer-specific survival.
 That’s our wheelhouse.
 And sometimes we forget.
 We think about the cancer, and we forget about the patient who has the cancer.

 I would just encourage doctors to listen to what the patient is saying, what they value, what they care about, where they want to go.
-And then we can help choose and help them choose the treatments that help them to meet those goals.
+Then we can help choose and help them choose the treatments that help them to meet those goals.